Carney Chukwuemeka

-Carney Chibueze Chukwuemeka (born 20 October 2003) is a professional footballer who plays as an attacking midfielder or left winger for Bundesliga club Borussia Dortmund.
-Born in Austria, he represents England at international youth level.
+Carney Chibueze Chukwuemeka (born 20 October 2003) is an Austrian professional footballer who plays as an attacking midfielder or left winger for club Borussia Dortmund and the Austria national team.
+He represented England at the youth international level before switching allegiance to Austria.

 A product of the Northampton Town and Aston Villa academies, Chukwuemeka made his debut for the latter club's first team in 2021, before signing for Chelsea in 2022.
+In 2025, he joined Borussia Dortmund in Germany, first on loan and then on a permanent deal.

+Chukwuemeka represented England at youth level, including winning the 2022 UEFA European Under-19 Championship.
+In 2026, he committed to play for his birth country of Austria and was named in their 2026 FIFA World Cup squad.

 Club career

 Aston Villa

 Chukwuemeka joined the Aston Villa academy from the Northampton Town academy in March 2016.
 He signed his first professional contract with Villa in July 2020.

 Chukwuemeka made his senior debut for the team on 19 May 2021 in a 2–1 away victory over Tottenham Hotspur, hitting the post within minutes of entering the game.
 On 23 May 2021, he was named Aston Villa Academy Player of the Season for the 2020–21 season.
 The following day, Chukwuemeka was part of the Aston Villa U18s squad that won the FA Youth Cup, beating Liverpool U18s 2–1 in the final.

 Chukwuemeka made his first senior start on 24 August 2021 in a 6–0 victory against Barrow in the second round of the EFL Cup, and made his first league start four days later in a 1–1 draw with Brentford, a performance Paul Merson hailed as "outstanding", adding "he will be an absolute star".